lobhtml/retro-docs/posts/pcsx2.md

 ---

-*Note - I own a PS2 console and a physical copies of the games featured in this article.
+*Note - I own a PS2 console and physical copies of the games featured in this article.
 I do not endorse piracy.
 If you would also like to emulate games you have legitimate access to you can find the PCSX2 emulator [here](https://pcsx2.net/)*